Charl LandvreugdCore tutor in Visual Arts

 The aim of the programme is to enable starting artists to develop intellectual and practical skills and the confidence to do what every new generation of artists has to do: to redefine their practice and their role in relation to society.

 The Master Institute of Visual Cultures is a locally grounded international community of learning and research.
 The programme offers dedicated Master studio space’s, which are open 24/7.
+We encourage sustainable ways of making art.
+In our school, there is access to non-toxic oil paint.
 Our outstanding workshop and technical facilities, including techlab - VR/AR and interactive media - and access to workshops across film & photography, print, wood, ceramics, metal - allow students to immerse themselves in innovative artistic development projects, and are supported by a team of experienced staff on hand.

 Duration of study: 24 months (4 semesters)